 We foster a vibrant, nurturing environment and place your child at the centre of everything we do.
 Our experienced teachers adopt a personalised approach to inspire and empower each of our pupils to go beyond expectations and expand their potential.
-Drawing upon our 150+ year British boarding school heritage, we strive to instill a strong sense of community and responsibility amongst all members of the Malvern College family, through which pupils are encouraged to challenge boundaries, think critically and act collaboratively.
+Drawing upon our 150+ year British boarding school heritage, we strive to instil a strong sense of community and responsibility amongst all members of the Malvern College family, through which pupils are encouraged to challenge boundaries, think critically and act collaboratively.
 We envisage them developing lifelong relationships with a genuine passion for learning that will extend further.

 Keith Metcalfe, Headmaster of Malvern CollegeTo accomplish this, we focus on key areas of development, mainly:

 In all these key areas of development, we have high expectations of our pupils in terms of their effort, achievements and behaviour and we aim to provide them with the means by which they can develop to the best of their abilities, their knowledge, skills and personality.
 By so doing, Malvern College seeks to develop confident, well-rounded individuals who can be successful in their own lives and of service to others.

 The ethos of Malvern College is cultivated through a focus on eleven carefully selected qualities which are distinct to the Malvern College community: